darksoulq/AbyssalLib/Writerside/topics/codec/understanding-codecs.md

 # Understanding Codecs
-<link-summary>Introduction to bidirectional serialization, DynamicOps implementations, and sub-methods</link-summary>
+<link-summary>Introduction to bidirectional serialization, DynamicOps, and codec manipulation</link-summary>

 The Codec API provides a standardized, format-agnostic way to serialize and deserialize Java objects.
 Instead of writing separate logic to read from JSON, write to JSON, read from YAML, and write to YAML, you define the structure of your object *once* using a `Codec<T>`.